24/7 Emergency Services (855) 591-0128 Find A Location

 Do you know what to do if your sump pump line is frozen?
 It’s critical to take the right steps to fix the problem without damaging the pump in the process.
 Follow these six steps to safely thaw the line when your sump pump outlet is frozen.

-1. Release any or the remaining water from the pump by opening the drain.
+- Release any of the remaining water from the pump by opening the drain.
 If there’s a decent amount of water remaining, you might need to use a hand pump or wet/dry vac to get the rest.

 Related Topic: Should There Be Water in My Sump Pump Pit?